Mondemen/hue_control_api/README.md

     $ npm install hue_control_api

+# Concept

+The whole library works on the principle of resource and event, all objects are based on the class Resource and the resources send events when a light, room, button, ... is updated on the bridge.

+When connecting to through the local network, it is therefore not necessary to do `light.getColor()` for example, using instead `light.on("color", color => console .log(color))`, you would immediately have the up-to-date values.

+This system makes it possible to work in real time and to be able to react quickly (like updating a graphic interface for example).

 # Basic usage

 There are 4 possibilities of connection to a bridge, discovering all bridge available in local network, the direct connection to an IP, by its unique ID through the search for a bridge on the local network or thanks to the remote identifier.

 ## Connect to Hue bridge

 ### By discovering